WizKids

-NECA/WizKids, LLC, or simply WizKids, is an American company based in New Jersey that produces tabletop games.
+NECA/WizKids, LLC (commonly known as simply WizKids) is an American company based in New Jersey that produces tabletop games.
 WizKids is best known for its collectible miniatures games (CMGs) Mage Knight, HeroClix, MechWarrior, and HorrorClix, all of which make use of the company's Clix system, in which the changing combat statistics and abilities of each figure were indicated by a turnable dial inside the base underneath the figure.
 The company was founded in 2000 by Jordan Weisman, a veteran of the game company FASA.
 It was purchased by sports-card manufacturer Topps, Inc. in 2003.

 WizKids was acquired by NECA in September 2009.